-6.3.5 Evidence of effectiveness in program, university, or community service may include such items as:

-6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the University, or of a non-university group or individual.
+- 6.3.5 Evidence of effectiveness in program, university, or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the University, or of a non-university group or individual.
 In Criminal Justice, faculty are encouraged to integrate documentation of professional and/or community service in their file or review narratives.
-If faculty engage in isolated
+If faculty engage in isolated or one-time service activities, they should explain how these instances of skill or knowledge fit into their broader framework of service impact over time to a target group, community, or constituency.

-6.3.5.2 Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
+- 6.3.5.2 Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
 For example, an officership or service on a professional board may be more appropriately listed here, whereas editing a special issue of a journal may be more appropriately listed under the section on scholarship.
 In Criminal Justice, reports written for an external organization or audience may be appropriately listed here (as service) if the intent is for general dissemination or publicizing of organization activity and/or summarization of a topic for membership education.
-A report written to demonstrate a faculty member's research (or meta-research) efforts, demonstrate an expertise in an area to influence policy change relevant to the faculty member's scholarship area, or document and report evaluation efforts of the organization's activities may be more appropriate for the section on scholarship.

-6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or member.
-In Criminal Justice, faculty members are encouraged to include, as documentation, external confirmation of leadership roles and specific activities completed as a service to general civic or community organizations or initiatives.
+A report written to demonstrate a faculty member's research (or meta-research) efforts, demonstrate an expertise in an area to influence policy change relevant to the faculty member's scholarship area, or document and report evaluation efforts of the organization's activities may be more appropriate for the section on scholarship. - 6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or member.
+In Criminal Justice, faculty members are encouraged to include, as documentation, external confirmation of leadership roles and specific activities completed as a service to general civic or community organizations or initiatives. - 6.3.5.4.

-6.3.5.4.
 In Criminal Justice, faculty are encouraged to document their service activity.
 Examples may include a letter from the Chair of a committee documenting the faculty member's specific contribution to a service activity, evidence of an authored (or co-authored) report from a task force, assessment or evaluation documents, evidence of social media engagement, and/or any tangible documentation of contributions.
 If the faculty member is a Chair, she or he is encouraged to request a letter from the person to whom they submit their reports, minutes, and/or products of the committee's work.